 The mother, Havva, read all of the notes and books throughout her daughter's four-year degree course.

-The University of Sakarya awarded Merve Kul her graduation certificate after her deserved four years in college, and gave her mother Havva Kul, an honorary graduate certificate for her dedication and commitment to her daughter's graduation through the four years.
+The University of Sakarya awarded Merve Kul her graduation certificate after she studied for four years in college and gave her mother, Havva Kul, an honorary graduate certificate for her dedication and commitment to her daughter's graduation through the four years.
 Professor Mahmut Bilen, who presented the award to Berru Merve Kul and her mother Havva, praised the girl's mother.

 With the university not equipped with reading material in Braille or audio sources in libraries and computer rooms, graduation seemed a distant dream for Berru Merve Kul, who hails from Kocaeli, Turkey.
 Striving to open more doors to a brighter future for the daughter, her mother read all of her notes and books and guided her throughout.
 Havva joined her daughter and countless other students in throwing their caps in the air to celebrate their graduation.
 The SAU Faculty of Law Dean Professor Dr. Mahmut Bilen shared the heartwarming news on Twitter.

 2017-2018 Hukuk Fakültesi Mezuniyet Töreni 4 Temmuz 2018 Çarşamba günü Prof. Dr. Sabahattin Zaim Konferans Salonunda gerçekleştirilmiştir. pic.twitter.com/UuxzHq5et4— Sakarya Üniversitesi Hukuk Fakültesi (@HukukSakarya) July 5, 2018